Privacy poliy - GDPR

 KYC/AML-CFT compliance data

-• Identity documents (national identity card, passport, residence permit)
+• Identification documents (ID card, passport, residence permit)

-• Company legal documents (Kbis, articles of association, register of beneficial owners)
+• Company legal documents (Kbis, articles of incorporation, beneficial owner register)

 • Information on UBOs (names, ownership percentages)